emilybache/Online-Shopping-Kata/README.md

 If the new store is null (ie we have selected the central warehouse) then Drone delivery is not available.
 The delivery information type should be changed to "SHIPPING".

+If Drone delivery is selected then the Pickup Location must be a store, and the delivery address must be specified, and the location services must confirm the pickup location is near to the delivery address.